-Our simple online system allows solicitors to issue policies easily and quickly.
-Additionally, our reporting requirements on the progression of cases are very straightforward.
-They relate to key events such as the issue of proceedings, notification of Part 36 offers, settlement, and trial.
+Our simple, user-friendly online portal allows solicitors to issue policies easily and quickly.
+Our reporting requirements on the progression of cases are straight forward and we have specifically designed these to coincide with key events within the litigation process.

-There is still a need for ATE Personal Injury insurance with affordable premiums.
-This is despite the Jackson reforms abolishing recoverable premiums and bringing in Qualified One Way Costs Shifting.
-This is because QOCS can be withdrawn for a variety of reasons and claimants still need protection from finely judged Part 36 offers.
+Despite all the recent changes in Personal Injury Litigation and the recoverability of costs and premiums, there is still a need for Personal Injury ATE.
+The Jackson Reforms abolished recoverable premiums and brought in Qualified One Way Costs Shifting (QOCS).
+QOCS can be withdrawn for a variety of reasons therefore Claimants still need protection arising from Part 36 offers.

-We believe we have a range of premiums for all types of injury claims that are ﬂat rated, competitive and affordable given the limit of indemnity and cover we provide.
+With the protection that ATE Personal Injury insurance can offer, Claimants can avoid being tempted into accepting low Part 36 offers.
+This provides them with confidence and security to progress their matters to Trial to seek the justice and compensation they deserve.
+We have a range of premiums for all types of injury claims.
+They are ﬂat rated, competitive and affordable, given the limit of indemnity and cover we provide.

 - Delegated authority (self-issue) facility through our online system.

 - Quick & easy application process to join the delegate authority scheme.

 - Bespoke cover for larger, more complex cases.

 - Competitive and flat rated premiums right through to Trial hearings.